Night of Champions (2009): Preliminary matches

-The show commenced with Chris Jericho and his mystery partner defending the Unified WWE Tag Team titles against The Legacy (Cody Rhodes and Ted DiBiase).
-It was revealed his partner was The Big Show, who started the match taking advantage of his size on his opponents before tagging in his partner, who was double-teamed by the challengers.
+The actual pay-per-view began with Chris Jericho and his mystery partner defending the Unified WWE Tag Team Championship against The Legacy (Cody Rhodes and Ted DiBiase).
+It was revealed his partner was The Big Show, who was originally supposed to be in the six pack challenge for the United States Championship later in the night.
+Big Show started the match taking advantage of his size on his opponents before tagging in his partner, who was double-teamed by the challengers.
 The match ended when Jericho caught DiBiase with the Codebreaker, which led to Big Show placing a camel clutch on Ted DiBiase, causing DiBiase to submit to retain the titles.

 Following was Tommy Dreamer defending the ECW Championship against Christian.
 The match was fought at a quick pace with both men being able to counter the others attempt at offense.
 The action made its way out of the arena and to the floor of the arena as Christian threw the champion into the commentator's table.
 He made his way back into the ring in an attempted a dive onto Dreamer, who managed to dodge his opponent, who made his way onto the edge of the ring to execute a senton bomb onto his prone opponent on the floor.
 Once both competitors returned to the ring, they continued to counter each other's moves until Dreamer attempted to deliver a DDT, only to have Christian deliver a Killswitch to pin his opponent and win his second ECW Championship.

-The next title to be defended was Kofi Kingston's WWE United States Championship against Jack Swagger, Montel Vontavious Porter (MVP), Carlito, Primo and The Miz.
+The next title to be defended was Kofi Kingston's WWE United States Championship against Jack Swagger, Montel Vontavious Porter (MVP), Carlito, The Miz, and Primo who was replacing Big Show.
 The match maintained a fast pace with each wrestler making multiple attempts to pin someone.
 The end of the match came when Carlito performed a Backstabber on Primo.
 Kingston was behind his challenger in time to perform the Trouble in Paradise to the back of Carlito's head, leading to a pinfall victory.

 The bout for the WWE Women's Championship was next between Michelle McCool and Melina.
 As Melina made her way to the ring performing her signature split to enter, the champion dropkicked the challenger to the floor of the arena, starting an aggressively-fought match.
 The match spent a portion of time on the floor with McCool holding Melina on the barricade, dropping her on her face on the structure with a DDT.
 The match continued with both women trading knee strikes and kicks.
 McCool caught Melina by the shoulders as she went for a pin to retain her championship.